snkashis/android-docs/pages/map-sdk/overview/events.md

 ### Map change events
 The map view goes through a series of events while building/changing the map.
 The `OnMapChangedListener` provided can be used to notify you when one or multiple events occur you're interested in.
 This includes knowing when the map starts and finishes loading the map style or when frames are finished rendering.

 Instead of adding the listener through the `MapboxMap` object, the listeners added using the `MapView`, `mapView.addOnMapChangedListener(OnMapChangedListener());`.
-When a when a new map change occurs, the `onMapChanged` callbacks invoked which provides the constant, as an integer, as the parameter which you can then use to match up with one of the constants listed in the table below.
+When a new map change occurs, the `onMapChanged` callback is invoked.
+This provides the constant, as an integer, as the parameter which you can then use to match up with one of the constants listed in the table below.

 | MapChange Constants                       | Description |
 |-------------------------------------------|--------|